ceo-py/Task-Discord-Bot/README.md

 # Task-Discord-Bot
-Discord bot that will give you answers on coding tasks in SoftUni
+Discord bot that will give you answers on coding tasks that take place in SoftUni !!!

 you can copy the task name from https://judge.softuni.org/